Overview

 2. Support natural enemies of sawflies by responsible pesticide usage.
 Insects such as parasitic wasps, insectivorous birds, small mammals, and predaceous beetles, as well as fungal and viral diseases all assist in keeping sawfly populations lower.
 Restraint in the use of pesticides allows beneficial species to assist your control efforts.

 3. Use an Insecticide.
 Chemical controls are also available, but should only be used when necessary, not routinely as a preventive measure.
-Horticultural oil, insecticidal soaps, neem oil, bifenthrin, carbaryl, malathion, permethrin, cyfluthrin, imidacloprid, and acephate can all be used to control sawflies.
+Horticultural oil, insecticidal soaps, neem oil, bifenthrin, malathion, permethrin, cyfluthrin, imidacloprid, and acephate can all be used to control sawflies.
 Apply pesticides only when larvae are actually present before infestations reach critical levels.
 Always be careful to read the label directions fully before applying any pesticide, and follow directions completely.
 Not effective: Bacillus thuringiensis (Bt), a commonly used biological insecticide that offers control of many caterpillars, is NOT effective against sawfly larvae.

 Organic Strategies